-Uexküll imagined that each animal’s subjective experience was confined to a private sensory world he called an umwelt.
-Each animal’s umwelt was different, he said, distinctive from that of another animal in the same environment, and each therefore was tuned to take in only a small portion of the total picture.
-Not that any animal would likely know that, which was Uexküll’s other big idea.
+Baron von Uexküll imagined that each animal’s subjective experience was confined to a private sensory world he called an umwelt.
+Different sense organs, different umwelt, distinctive from that of another animal in the same environment.
+Each creature, therefore, was tuned to take in only a small portion of the total picture.
+Not that any animal would likely know that, which was Baron von Uexküll’s other big idea.
 Because no organism can perceive the totality of objective reality, each animal likely assumes that what it can perceive is all that can be perceived.
 Each umwelt is a private universe, fitted to its niche, and the subjective experiences of all of Earth’s creatures are like a sea filled with a panoply of bounded virtual realities floating past one another, each unaware that it is unaware.

 For instance, when the philosopher Thomas Nagel famously asked, “What is it like to be a bat?” he thought there was no answer to his question because it would be impossible to think in that way.
 Bat sonar, he said, is nothing like anything we possess, “and there is no reason to suppose that it is subjectively like anything we can experience or imagine.”
 All one can do, said Nagel, is imagine what it would be like for a person, like yourself, to be a bat.
 Imagining what it would be like for a bat to be a bat is impossible.
 This was part of an overall criticism on the limits of reductionist thinking, and is, of course, still the subject of much debate.

 The siblings of these notions appear in the writings of everyone from Timothy Leary with his “reality tunnels” to J.J.
 Gibson’s “ecological optics” to psychologist Charles Tart and his “consensus trances.”
-From the Wachowski’s Matrix to Kant’s “noumenon” to Daniel Dennett’s “conscious robots,” we’ve been wondering about these questions for a very long time.
+From the Wachowski’s Matrix to Kant’s “noumenon” to Daniel Dennett’s “conscious robots,” to every episode of Black Mirror and every novel by Philip K. Dick.
+We’ve been wondering about these questions for a very long time.
 You too, I suspect, have stumbled on these problems, asking something along the lines of “do we all see the same colors?” at some point.
 The answer, by the way, is no.

 The assumption in most of these musings is that we humans are unique because we can escape our umwelten.
 We have reason, philosophy, science, and physics which free us from the prison of our limited human perceptions.
 We can use tools to extend our senses, to see the background radiation left behind by the big bang or hear the ultrasonic laughter of ticklish mice.
 Sure, the table seems solid enough when we knock on it, and if you were still trapped in your umwelt, you wouldn’t think otherwise, but now you know it is actually mostly empty space thanks to your understanding of protons and electrons.
 We assume that more layers of truth reveal themselves to us with each successive paradigm shift.